Charities by Category:

 Tel Aviv Foundation

-The Tel Aviv University Trust supports Tel Aviv University (TAU), Israel’s most prestigious and comprehensive institution of higher learning.
-TAU represents Israel at its best – dynamic, innovative and forward-looking.
+Tel Aviv University Trust (TAU Trust) supports Tel Aviv University (TAU), Israel’s most prestigious and comprehensive institution of higher learning.
+TAU represents Israel at its best- dynamic, innovative and forward-looking.

-With about 30,000 students in total, the University offers 128 schools and departments across the spectrum of sciences, humanities and arts together with Israel’s biggest and most influential medical teaching and research complex.
-The University’s 1,000 senior faculty members conduct some 3,500 projects annually at 400 laboratories.
+With some 30,000 students, TAU offers 128 schools and departments across the spectrum of sciences, humanities and arts together with Israel’s biggest and most influential medical teaching and research complex.
+The University’s 1,000 senior faculty conduct some 3,500 projects annually at 400 laboratories.

-The University is recognised and celebrated internationally for creating an innovation and entrepreneurship culture on campus that generates inventions, start-ups and economic and social development in Israel.
-For the 3rd year running, TAU was ranked among the top 10 schools in the world for producing graduates that found successful VC-backed companies (Pitchbook 2016).
+TAU is recognised internationally for creating an innovation and entrepreneurship culture on campus that generates inventions, start-ups and economic and social development in Israel.
+TAU ranks an impressive 8th in the world for producing graduates that found successful VC-backed companies (Pitchbook 2018).

 The Sue Harris Trust